Quinn focuses her legal practice on:

 Before attending law school, Quinn worked in the strategic planning department of an international media megacorporation; in various production capacities for various independent films; as the Promotions Director for a radio station; as a band manager and club promoter; and as an associate producer for city festivals and other special events for the City of Chicago.

-Quinn Heraty graduated from New York Law School and is a member of the American Bar Association, the New York State Bar Association, the State Bar of California, the Association of Bar of the City of New York, and the New York County Lawyer's Association.
+Quinn Heraty graduated from New York Law School in the year 2000 and is a member of the New York State Bar Association and the Los Angeles County Bar Association.